practicalwriter/owncloud_quickstart/index.md

 ## Connecting Users to the ownCloud Server

-Users can connect to the ownCloud server through command-line, desktop and mobile clients.
+Users can connect to the ownCloud server through desktop, mobile, and command-line clients.

 ### Desktop Client